 Antony & Cleopatra

-This epic, thrust-stage production of Shakespeare’s tragedy, with a cast of 18, used simple costumes and vivid lighting to differentiate the worlds of Rome (metallic and maritime hues) and Egypt (bright golds and sand), with fluid movement between the play’s many locations and infinite dramatic moods accentuated by precise physical languages.
+Nadège Adlam’s exquisite design, illuminated by Ed McKay’s vivid and evocative lighting, used simple palates to characterise the worlds of Rome (metallic and maritime hues) and Egypt (bright golds and sand), with fluid movement between the play’s many locations and infinite dramatic moods accentuated by precise physical languages.
 Roman military costumes were eclectic: elements of contemporary and 19th-century uniforms, with helmet-masks inspired by 300; Egyptian costume harmonised a variety of Japanese, Indian, East Asian and Middle Eastern garments, and referenced pre-Raphaelite classicist painting.
-Given the play’s Mediterranean context, the stage was designed to recall a boat; it seemed to float above the theatre floor.
-Music and soundscape were performed live by Bellowhead’s Paul Sartin and Reformat’s Luke Pajak on acoustic instruments (and objects) referencing folk and traditional sea-shanty.
+Given the play’s Mediterranean context, the stage was designed to recall a boat, seeming to float above the theatre floor.
+Music and soundscape were performed live by Bellowhead’s Paul Sartin and Reformat’s Luke Pajak on acoustic instruments (and a variety of objects) referencing folk and traditional sea-shanty.

 Photography by Luke Pajak